biamterdex/AMD_Robotics_Hackathon_2025_Almassas_assistant/README.md

 Innovation in Gripper Control: We successfully applied the policy to harness a specialized gripper (suction cup), proving that the method can be trained to learn the complex temporal dependencies required for precise engagement and separation specific to high-dexterity tasks.

-Dual-Skill Demonstration: The project uniquely showcases the versatility of a single learning architecture by successfully deploying two fundamentally different learned skills (general relocation and highly precise dexterity).

 ### 3. Technical implementations (20 points)
 - Our unique contribution is the innovative application of the ACT policy to create a highly robust, yet specialized, dual-skill system.